georgia-tech-db/evadb/docs/source/overview/concepts.rst

 AI Functions
 ------------

-In EvaDB, functions are typically thin wrappers around AI models.
-They are extensively used by developers in EvaQL queries.
+In EvaDB, functions are typically thin wrappers around AI models and are extensively used by developers in EvaQL queries.

 Here is an illustrative AI function for classifying MNIST images:

 .. code-block:: bash

     !wget -nc https://raw.githubusercontent.com/georgia-tech-db/evadb/master/evadb/udfs/mnist_image_classifier.py

+To register an user-defined function, you should use the `CREATE FUNCTION` statement:

 .. code-block:: sql

     --- Create an MNIST image classifier function
-    --- The function's implementation code is in 'mnist_image_classifier.py' CREATE UDF MnistImageClassifier
+    --- The function's implementation code is in 'mnist_image_classifier.py' CREATE FUNCTION MnistImageClassifier
         IMPL 'mnist_image_classifier.py'

-After registering the function, you can use it anywhere in the ``SELECT`` and/or ``WHERE`` clauses of any query.
+After registering `MnistImageClassifier` function, you can call the function in the ``SELECT`` and/or ``WHERE`` clauses of any query.

 .. code-block:: sql

-    --- Get 'MnistImageClassifier' function's output on frame id 30
+    --- Get the output of 'MnistImageClassifier' on frame id 30
     --- This query returns the results of the image classification function
     --- In this case, it is the digit in the 30th frame in the video SELECT data, id, MnistImageClassifier(data).label
     FROM MnistVideo
     WHERE id = 30;

-    --- Use 'MnistImageClassifier' function's output to filter frames
+    --- Use the 'MnistImageClassifier' function's output to filter frames
     --- This query returns the frame ids of the frames with digit 6
-    --- We limit to the first five frames with digit 6 SELECT data, id, MnistImageClassifier(data).label
+    --- We limit to the first five frames containing digit 6 SELECT data, id, MnistImageClassifier(data).label
     FROM MnistVideo
     WHERE MnistImageClassifier(data).label = '6'